haim-io/cypress-image-diff/README.md

 Be aware that despite forcing a screenshot resolution to a particular height and width for a test, if this test is run on different computers (i.e a 13" Mac vs PC attached to a 30" monitor), the results will be different.
 So it's extremely important that you standardize where the tests will run, both locally and CI.

-One way to handle this is by running it with docker container.
+One way to handle this, is by running it with docker container.
 This project tests use a docker container to run the tests so it could be used as an example.